easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 <center><a href="./Images/Circuit/ValidationComprehensive2SINCenteredFlow.png"><img src="./Images/Circuit/ValidationComprehensive2SINCenteredFlow.png" style="width:70%;"></a></center>
 @endhtmlonly
 <center>
-<i>Figure 7.
-Engine path current outputs for the first comprehensive
+<i>@figuredef {ValidationComprehensive2SINCenteredFlow} Engine path current outputs for the first comprehensive
 circuit compared to LTspice baseline values.
 All are very tightly correlated.
 The signs of the current through voltage sources are reversed because of differing conventions for those elements.</i>